bertreb/pimatic-mqtt-ext/README.md

 This plugin is an extension of pimatic-mqtt.
 The plugin provides a MQTT RGB device for the Shelly RGBW2.
-Its largely based on the mqtt device from [iMarvinS/pimatic-led-light](https://github.com/iMarvinS/pimatic-led-light) and is adapted for the ShellyRGBW2.
+Its largely based on the mqtt device from [iMarvinS pimatic-led-light](https://github.com/iMarvinS/pimatic-led-light) and is adapted for the ShellyRGBW2.

 The MqttRGB device requires the pimatic-mqtt plugin to be installed so that it can connect to a broker.
 The brokerId is coming from pimatic-mqtt configuration.
 ```
 {
       "brokerId": "default"